About the Remedial Measures Program

 - assesses your success in meeting your goals

-- reinforces the strategies for avoiding drinking and driving developed during the program.
+- reinforces the strategies for avoiding drinking and using other drugs, and driving developed during the program.

 *Drivers convicted of an impaired driving offence committed on or after December 23, 2001 are subject to ignition interlock requirements.
 For more information about ignition interlock, please contact the Ministry of Transportation of Ontario at 1-800-387-3445 or 416-235-2999.
 For installation, please call ALCOLOCK 1-866-658-6374 or Smart Start Canada ULC, 1-844-432-4776.